The Texas

 What you see on this page is my own good-faith interpretation of the law.
 If you need legal advice, get a lawyer as I am not a lawyer nor do I play one on TV.
 If it seems like I'm giving advice on a particular subject, you should interpret that to be my own personal musings on what I have done before or would do in that situation.
 I try to keep my site up-to-date, but I can't guarantee that something hasn't changed since the last time I checked.
 I don't rule the world, so I can't control or vouch for the accuracy of what's on other websites that I may suggest to you here.
 Be sure to eat at least five servings of vegetables and drink eight glasses of water every day.
 Do unto others as you would have them do unto you.
 Drive safely.
 Don't text while driving.
 Live long and prosper.

-Other things I'm not but why this is pretty good info anyway
+What I'm not but why this is pretty good info anyway

 ADVERTISEMENT